cesarlgm/personal_web/content/teaching/_index.md

 </td>
 <td>
 <ul>
-  You can book your slot (<a href="https://outlook.office365.com/owa/calendar/Meetingslots@uoe.onmicrosoft.com/bookings/s/3KyNCUZjfEqzUAkxt2X8IQ2">here</a>).
+  You can book your slot <a href="https://outlook.office365.com/owa/calendar/Meetingslots@uoe.onmicrosoft.com/bookings/s/3KyNCUZjfEqzUAkxt2X8IQ2">here</a>.
 Regular slots are avaiable on:
   <li>Tuesdays 1:00 to 2:00 am, </li>
   <li>Wednesdays 11:30 to 1:30 am, </li>
+  Location for in-person meetings will be announced after booking.
 </ul>
 </tbody>
 </table>